 SSB: While many organizations are moving away from the rank and yank process (e.g., Microsoft) there are new adopters like Yahoo.
 Are there better ways of addressing poor performers

 JS: I don’t know anybody who likes the rank and yank process.
 Here’s what happens when you tell people “you have to have someone at the bottom category at the end of the year and we will probably move that person out of the business.”
 They deliberately keep the weak performers around until the end of the appraisal period, so they have somebody to put in that box.
 What they ought to do is move the person out of business much earlier.
 Rank and yank encourages a lot of game playing and creates a lot of dysfunction.

 SSB: Given the inherent problems with the rating process, are we ignoring human tendencies that make such ratings flawed?
 Studies show that we humans are not perfect, rational decision-makers and our decisions tend to be influenced by all kinds of biases.
 Are we asking managers to do something that they are not humanly capable of doing?

-High performing organizations realize that the key thing is realizing what's happening day in and day out.
-It's the informal conversations and on-going feedback that's important.
+High-performing organizations realize that the key thing is realizing what’s happening day in and day out.
+It’s the informal conversations and ongoing feedback that are important.
 We know when you recognize people for doing good work they do more of it.

 Studies show that when we set challenging goals and people accept those goals, and we give them feedback along the way, and we praise them when they attain those goals- those things engage people, and we get higher levels of performance.
 These are the things we should be focusing on.
 These are very well-established psychological principles that have been around for a very long time.